GMazzeo/Raindrops/README.md

 Raindrop Game
 =================

-Raindrops fall from the sky.
-To get points, catch the raindrops with the catcher.
-If you catch 100 raindrops with the catcher, you win.
-If you drop 10 raindrops, you lose.
+Raindrops fall from the sky at set intervals and are caught by the catcher.
+For each raindrop caught, the score increases.
+If 100 raindrops are caught with the catcher, the game is won.
+If 10 raindrops are missed, the game is lost.

 Steps of making the game
 =====================================